Students and Alumni Sharing

 (Class of 1997)

 Rachel graduated from BSc in Economics in HKUST and went to University of Pennsylvania to peruse her PhD degree.
-She started working in the London School of Economics since 2001 and is now Reader of the Department of Economics.
+She started working in the London School of Economics since 2001 and is now a Professor of the Department of Economics.

 Rachel got her research ideas from daily life.
 She quoted how she came up with her initial research, as a high school tutor in Hong Kong, her salary was higher than a relative who was a MD in PRC then, then a bigger jump of US wages when she arrived there to study in the mid-90s.
 This remained in her mind for a long time, her PhD thesis, “Barriers and the Transition to Modern Growth” was a result of the life event observation above.